 Since $z\mapsto H^B(u,z)$ is a probability measure for each~$u$, the contribution of the terms $\fraka(z)$ and~$\fraka(\tilde z)$ vanishes.
 For the same reason, we { may} replace $\fraka(z - \tilde z)$ with $\fraka(z - \tilde z) - g\log M$ in~\eqref{E:3.18}.
 Now we apply \eqref{E:3.16} with the result

-Invoking \eqref{E:3.14} and \eqref{E:3.15}, the two sums are now readily bounded by a constant independent of~$M$.
-This gives \eqref{E:3.10} for neighboring pairs of vertices.
-For the general case we just apply the triangle inequality for the intrinsic (pseudo)metric $u,v\mapsto [\var(\chi_{A,u}^c-\chi_{A,v}^c)]^{1/2}$ along the shortest path in~$\tilde B$ between~$u$ and~$v$ in the graph-theoretical metric. \end{proof}
+Invoking \eqref{E:3.14} and \eqref{E:3.15}, the two sums are bounded by a constant independent of~$M$.
+This gives \eqref{E:3.10} for any neighboring pair of vertices.
+For the general case we apply the triangle inequality for the intrinsic (pseudo)metric $u,v\mapsto [\var(\chi_{A,u}^c-\chi_{A,v}^c)]^{1/2}$ along the shortest path in~$\tilde B$ between~$u$ and~$v$ in the graph-theoretical metric. \end{proofsect}

 Using the above variance bound, we now get: